Search IDX Listings by using an Advanced Interactive Map.

 Some of the best neighborhoods in Palm Springs are on Indian land.
 Over 23000 residential properties are located on Indian lease land, which give the home owner the right to the property for the duration of the lease.
 Most Indian leases are administrated by the Bureau of Indian Affairs; a homeowner doesn't deal with the Indian owners directly, but instead usually with the appointed property management company or Bureau of Indian Affairs office.

-The price of the lease varies generally between $1400 and $6000 per year depending on the property.
+The price of the lease varies generally between $1400 and $6000 per year depending on the property, and subject to change.
 Some lease payments are paid annually; others are divided and paid monthly.

 Lease land typically consists of long term land leases that are commonly renewed well in advance of their expiration dates.
 However each lease is unique and should be reviewed for the specific terms affecting a particular property.
 Typically, Indian Lease land properties have increased/decreased in value at the same rate as Fee Simple land (land that is not lease land).